whytekiwi/weather-service/frontend/weather-lookup/README.md

 It allows the user to complete a web form, to look up the current weather for a `city` and `country`.

-It uses a custom built backend, found in this repo in the [backend directory](../../backend/README.md).
+It uses a custom-built backend, found in this repo in the [backend directory](../../backend/README.md).

 ## Getting Started